photostructure/fs-metadata/CONTRIBUTING.md

-# Howdy!
+# Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Pull request contributions are welcome!

 For major changes, please open an issue first to discuss what you would like to change.